Tracing of the electrical activity of the heart that shows your heart rate and rhythm

-6 unipolar precordial chest leads: V1 - 4th intercostal space right, V2 - 4th intercostal left, V3 – between V2 and V4, V4 – midclavicular (mid collar bone), V5 – 5th intercostal space in anterior axillary line, and V6 – 5th intercostal in midaxillary line
+6 unipolar precordial chest leads: V1 - 4th intercostal space right, V2 - 4th intercostal left, V3 – between V2 and V4, V4 – midclavicular (mid collar bone), V5 – 5th intercostal space in anterior axillary line, and V6 – 5th intercostal in the midaxillary line

 A typical electrocardiogram of one cardiac cycle consists of a P wave, a QRS complex, a T wave, and sometimes a U wave.
 The baseline voltage of the ECG is known as the isoelectric line.

 You will be lying on a couch with attached leads and will be asked to relax completely and be ‘floppy’ for 10-20 seconds to minimize any electrical activity coming from outside your heart.
-Artifacts can be caused by excessive muscle tension, shaking (tremor), talking or movements.
+Artefacts can be caused by excessive muscle tension, shaking (tremor), talking or movements.
 You will not feel anything during the test.